Former Bonyad Mostazafan exec’s network of “do-gooders” includes embezzlers and sex traffickers

 - Mehr-e Nikan Tourism Development Co. – In dissolution.

-- Paya Composite Dar – This company, which was once involved in producing doors, is also in dissolution.
+- Paya Composite – This company, which was once involved in producing doors, is also in dissolution.

 - Fanavaran Electronic Pishtaz – This company offered engineering services.